nobl9/terraform-n9-export-aws/README.md

 snowflake_iam_role_name = "<SNOWFLAKE_ROLE_NAME>" # Omit when default name is used.
 ```

-next apply it and wait
+next, apply it and wait

 ```bash
 terraform apply
 ```

-After successful finish, execute below in Snowflake worksheet to setup integration with S3
+After successful finish, execute below in Snowflake worksheet to set up integration with S3

 ```sql
 create or replace stage s3_export_stage